Let's look at the key reasons that are pushing Philip Morris International Inc. (PM) to new highs

 Sponsored

 During the last 5-year period, the sales growth of Consumer Defensive Sector giant was 3.30%.
-Meanwhile, its annual earnings per share averaged 13.00%.
+While this was happening, its average annual earnings per share was recorded 13.00%.
 With a float of $1.55 billion, this company’s outstanding shares have now reached $1.55 billion.

 Let’s determine the extent of company efficiency that accounts for 69600 employees.
 In terms of profitability, gross margin is +67.70, operating margin of +41.38, and the pretax margin is +39.02.